awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.ViewDetails.md

    1. Choose the **Nodes** tab\.

-      This will display information about each node, including each node's endpoint that you need to use to read data from the cluster\.
+      Doing this displays information about each node, including each node's endpoint that you need to use to read data from the cluster\.

-   1. To view metrics on one or more nodes, choose the box to the left of the node's id, and then choose the time range for the metrics from the **Time range** list\.
-Selecting multiple nodes will generate overlay graphs\.
+   1. To view metrics on one or more nodes, choose the box by the node's ID, and then choose a time range for the metrics for **Time range**\.
+Choosing multiple nodes generates overlay graphs\.
 ![\[Image: Metrics over the last hour for two Redis nodes\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-RedisCluster-Metrics.png)

       *Metrics over the last hour for two Redis nodes*